bhambleton/bhambleton/README.md

 :book: Currently reading: Outliers by Malcolm Gladwell

-*Here you'll find some projects that I have worked on as I learn (indefinitely) about computers and their software.*
+*Check out some of the projects I have worked on as I learn (indefinitely) about computer systems and their software.*

 <!--
 **bhambleton/bhambleton** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.